Whole Wheat Bagels

 - Cornmeal, for dusting baking sheet

-- 1 tablespoon baking powder, for boiling water
+- 1 tablespoon baking soda, for boiling water

 - In the bowl of a stand mixer fit with dough hook dissolve yeast in warm water with sugars and barley malt syrup.

 - Add the whole wheat flour and mix well.
 Add the salt, then the rest of the bread flour one cup at a time, mixing till the dough pulls away from the sides of the bowl.

 - Continue mixing till the dough is smooth and satiny.
 Cover with a damp towel and let rest at room temperature for 20 minutes.